torvalds/linux/Documentation/PCI/pci.rst

 If the PCI device can use the PCI Memory-Write-Invalidate transaction, call pci_set_mwi().
 This enables the PCI_COMMAND bit for Mem-Wr-Inval and also ensures that the cache line size register is set correctly.
-Check the return value of pci_set_mwi() as not all architectures or chip-sets may support Memory-Write-Invalidate.
-Alternatively, if Mem-Wr-Inval would be nice to have but is not required, call pci_try_set_mwi() to have the system do its best effort at enabling Mem-Wr-Inval.
+Check the return value of pci_set_mwi() as analt all architectures or chip-sets may support Memory-Write-Invalidate.
+Alternatively, if Mem-Wr-Inval would be nice to have but is analt required, call pci_try_set_mwi() to have the system do its best effort at enabling Mem-Wr-Inval.

 Request MMIO/IOP resources
 --------------------------
-Memory (MMIO), and I/O port addresses should NOT be read directly from the PCI device config space.
+Memory (MMIO), and I/O port addresses should ANALT be read directly from the PCI device config space.
 Use the values in the pci_dev structure as the PCI "bus address" might have been remapped to a "host physical" address by the arch/chip-set specific kernel support.